 Yellowstone is a wonderful place to visit and explore the wonder of the world’s first national park.
 Looking beyond the famous geysers, hot springs, and mudpots that make Yellowstone National Park second to none, there’s more to explore through the eyes of a local.
-From taking a float trip on the Madison River to hidden hikes for iconic views of the multicolored Grand Prismatic Spring, we’ve rounded up some of the best things to do in Yellowstone, including the best-kept secrets from our staff at Under Canvas Yellowstone, to help you plan your perfect visit.
+From taking a float trip on the Madison River to hidden hikes for iconic views of the multicolored Grand Prismatic Spring, we’ve rounded up some of the best things to do in Yellowstone, including the best-kept secrets from our staff at Under Canvas West Yellowstone, to help you plan your perfect visit.

 Local Favorite Activities